akramalex/DietDive/README.md

  * Lato:

-     Used for: The brand name in the navbar and text in the hero section for a clean, modern look.
+     Used for: The brand name in the navbar and the text in the hero section, creating a clean, modern look .
-.

 * Roboto:

-     Used for: Body text and general content to provide readability and clarity.
+     Used for: Body text and general content, providing readability and clarity.